maxharp3r/maxharp3r.github.io/src/index.md

 title: Max Harper
 ---

-I am a data scientist that most recently worked at [Amazon](https://www.amazon.com/) on the [Alexa Shopping](https://www.amazon.com/alexa-voice-shopping/b?ie=UTF8&node=14552177011) science team, and at the [GroupLens Center for Social and Human-Centered Computing](http://grouplens.org), where I worked on the [MovieLens](http://movielens.org) project.
+I am a researcher and data scientist that most recently worked at [Amazon](https://www.amazon.com/) on the [Alexa Shopping](https://www.amazon.com/alexa-voice-shopping/b?ie=UTF8&node=14552177011) science team, and at the [GroupLens Center for Social and Human-Centered Computing](http://grouplens.org), where I worked on the [MovieLens](http://movielens.org) project.